codetwiddler/non-code-things/Readme.md

 * Discipline outclasses motivation.
 Build good habits instead of hoping they'll happen.
 * There will always be someone who legitimately knows more than I will ever know about something.
 * Read the documentation!
+* Set yourself small goals or benchmarks to test against and just try it (whatever it happens to be).
 * It's OK to ask for help!
 * Honesty means never wasting mind-space on lies.
 * Technology changes daily; I won't try to chase the bleeding edge 'cause I'll lose my mind.